robertwayne/blossom/README.md

 -----

-Blossom is an opinionated MUD engine written in Rust.
+Blossom is a MUD engine written in Rust.

-**This is still a VERY early work-in-progress and there will be sweeping, breaking changes constantly as I refine the architecture and API.** If you actually want to build a MUD, you'd be best off using an existing codebase.
+This is still a VERY early work-in-progress and there will be sweeping, breaking changes constantly as I refine the architecture and API.
+If you actually want to build a MUD, you'd be best off using an existing codebase.
 Any of the old C-bases, Evennia *(Python)*, or Ranvier *(JavaScript)* are excellent options.

 ## Live Game

 The test server listed at the top of the README should be online most of the time.
+Be warned that the database may be reset at any time.

 Connecting via Telnet: `telnet blossom.sombia.com 5080`

-*It is recommended to always connect with the secure option.
-Your traffic will be encrypted with modern TLS.
-You will need an actual MUD client to connect this way.
-I recommend [Mudlet](https://www.mudlet.org/) for a powerful, cross-platform option!*
+*In order to connect to the secure port, you must use a MUD client which support TLS encryption.
+I recommend [Mudlet](https://www.mudlet.org/) for a cross-platform option!*

 ## Usage